laravel/docs/eloquent.md

         //
     }

-Or, you may manually register an observer by calling the `observe` method on the model you wish to observe.
-You may register observers in the `boot` method of your application's `App\Providers\EventServiceProvider` service provider:
+Or, you may manually register an observer by invoking the `observe` method on the model you wish to observe.
+You may register observers in the `boot` method of your application's `AppServiceProvider` class:

     use App\Models\User;
     use App\Observers\UserObserver;

     /**
-     * Register any events for your application.
+     * Bootstrap any application services.
      */
     public function boot(): void
     {